Viral hemorrhagic fevers: neurologic complications

 During the acute stage of infection, a massive decrease of eosinophils in people with severe trichinellosis is a predictor of a severe outcome, and a sudden decrease to 1% or less might predict patient death (06).
 Increased erythrocyte sedimentation rate can be found in 29% of patients.
 The serum creatine phosphokinase level is elevated in 46% of patients.
 Electromyogram usually demonstrates both myopathic features and fibrillation potentials, resembling those observed in polymyositis.

 Different species of Trichinella that infect humans exhibit unique biological characteristics, allozymes, and DNA profiles.
 Serological methods cannot be used to differentiate species.
 Practically, a molecular technique based on the polymerase chain reaction known as random amplified polymorphic DNA provides an effective tool for rapid and specific detection of Trichinella species (03).
-The technique of polymerase chain reaction-restriction fragment length polymorphism of various parasitic proteins, eg, mitochondrial cytochrome c-oxidase subunit I, 43 kDa excretory-secretory protein, are also useful for identification of Trichinella species (40; 59).
-A significant increase in gelatinolytic activity for pro-matrix metalloproteinases-9 (MMP-9) was observed in T.britovi-infected patients compared to the control group.
-Therefore, MMP-9 might be considered a marker of inflammation in T. britovi patients (05).
+The technique of polymerase chain reaction-restriction fragment length polymorphism of various parasitic proteins, eg, mitochondrial cytochrome c-oxidase subunit I, 43 kDa excretory-secretory protein, are also useful for identification of Trichinella species (41; 60).
+A significant increase in gelatinolytic activity for pro-matrix metalloproteinases-9 (MMP-9) was observed in T britovi-infected patients compared to the control group.
+Therefore, MMP-9 might be considered a marker of inflammation in T britovi patients (05).

 The Centers for Disease Control case definition for trichinosis is as follows: (1) Trichinella-positive muscle biopsy or positive serologic test for trichinosis in a patient with a clinical syndrome compatible with trichinosis (including eosinophilia, fever, myalgia, and periorbital edema) or (2) in an outbreak, at least one person must meet criteria 1, with associated cases defined by either a positive serologic test for trichinosis or clinical symptoms compatible with trichinosis (including eosinophilia, fever, myalgia, and periorbital edema) in persons who have shared the epidemiologically implicated meal or have consumed the implicated meat product.

 Benzimidazoles (thiabendazole, mebendazole, and albendazole) are recommended in treatment of trichinosis.
-In order to be effective, they must be administered before the end of acute stage (50).
+In order to be effective, they must be administered before the end of acute stage (51).
 Thiabendazole was the first drug proven to be effective in treatment of experimental trichinosis.
-The recommended dosage in humans is 25 to 50 mg/kg twice a day (maximum dose, 3 gm/day for an adult) for five to seven days.
+The recommended dosage in humans is 25 to 50 mg/kg twice a day (maximum dose, 3 gm/day for an adult) for 5 to 7 days.
 Side effects of this drug, especially nausea and vomiting, develop in 50% of recipients and, thus, limit its clinical use.
-Mebendazole, 200 to 400 mg three times a day for three days followed by 400 to 500 mg three times a day for 10 days, may be also effective for the tissue phase of trichinosis and is better tolerated.
+Mebendazole, 200 to 400 mg 3 times a day for 3 days followed by 400 to 500 mg 3 times a day for 10 days, may be also effective for the tissue phase of trichinosis and is better tolerated.
 However, this drug has poor intestinal absorption, which limits its use in extraintestinal trichinosis.
-Albendazole, 800 mg/kg in four divided doses, is the most recommended treatment regimen.
+Albendazole, 800 mg/kg in 4 divided doses, is the most recommended treatment regimen.
 Although its efficacy in treatment of acute trichinosis is not superior, as compared to thiabendazole, this agent is better tolerated (07).
-Despite their comparable initial response, albendazole is possibly more effective than thiabendazole in treatment of residual larvae (17).
+Despite their comparable initial response, albendazole is possibly more effective than thiabendazole in treatment of residual larvae (18).
 In severe infections, massive release of antigenic substances may cause Jarisch-Herxheimer-like reactions with these antihelminthics, and coadministration with corticosteroids is recommended.

 Anan Srikiatkhachorn MD